1j01/audio-sponge/README.md

 I started this project with the goal of making an infinite everchanging generative audio station, inspired by [versificator](https://github.com/sebpiq/versificator).
 (I didn't find the repo for it then and may have just worked on / messed around with that if I had found it.)

 I managed to make something, but before getting to making it sound good, I ran into some problems:
 1. I couldn't deploy to heroku (or many other free services) and just have it stream an audio file like a radio station - heroku would cut off the response at [30s](https://devcenter.heroku.com/articles/request-timeout).
-I would have to use websockets or something to stream, or rearchetect it so it does the audio generation on the client.
+I would have to use websockets or something to stream, or rearchitect it so it does the audio generation on the client.
 2. Streaming audio is not too difficult to get working, but harder to get scalable.
 The way I implemented it it could stream to multiple clients (cool), but if a client paused the stream, the server would indefinitely buffer audio for that client.
-You could litertally DOS it by pausing the stream and waiting.
+You could literally DOS it by pausing the stream and waiting.
 ShoutCast/IceCast would be better (but they would work better with discrete songs...)
 3. Installing native dependencies is hard.
 I had gone with Node.js so I could use the somewhat familiar-to-me Web Audio API (also so I could possibly transition to doing it on the client)
 4. While listening to the stream, if I heard something I liked, I couldn't easily save it.
 I had to already have been recording the system audio and then pause and cut that.
 5. I wanted to do visualization on the client, but this would mean meticulously marshalling data between the server and client, and keeping it SYNCED with the audio stream.
 This would be a RIDICULOUSLY complicated way to approach this problem.
-6. I wanted to accept search terms on the client, but if it just fed into a public audio stream, trolling/modernation would be a concern.
+6. I wanted to accept search terms on the client, but if it just fed into a public audio stream, trolling/moderation would be a concern.
 (Also if you *wanted* to try generating something you'd like to keep private, ~~there wouldn't be a space for that~~ you'd have to set up the whole dev environment.)

 So I decided to rewrite it to generate individual songs.